Troy-Ferrell/mixed-reality/mixed-reality-docs/performance-recommendations-for-unity.md

     Although the code below may seem innocent to leave in your application, especially since every Unity script auto-initializes with this code block, these empty callbacks can actually become very expensive.
 Unity operates back and forth over an unmanaged/managed code boundary, between UnityEngine code and your application code.
 Context switching over this bridge is fairly expensive even if there is nothing to execute.
 This becomes especially problematic if your app has 100's of GameObjects with components that have empty repeating Unity callbacks.

-    ```CS
+    ```csharp
     void Update()
     {
     }
     ```

 >[!NOTE]
 > Update() is the most common manifestation of this performance issue but other repeating Unity callbacks such as the following can be equally as bad if not worse: FixedUpdate(), LateUpdate(), OnPostRender", OnPreRender(), OnRenderImage(), etc.

 2) **Operations to favor running once per frame**